filecoin-project/notary-governance/README.md

 ## Governance and Iteration Process
 Within this repository are the governing documents, selection criteria, and processes for Notaries and Root Key Holders.
 Improvements to these documents and processes may be proposed via Pull Requests - where open discussion can happen asynchronously via the community.
 Similar to a FIP, any proposed changes must be done within the constraints of improving the Mechanisms and Operations to better meet the overarching Principles.

-On a regular cadence, a call will be scheduled for open decisioning of proposed changes with the final accepted changes to be merged by the editors of this repository.
+Our community governance call will take place **every other Tuesday (starting 2020.11.10) at 5pm UTC** for open decisioning of proposed changes with the final accepted changes to be merged by the editors of this repository.

+The calendar event can be found [here](), as well as being announced in the #fil-plus Slack room.